GregoryIwanek/German_study/README.md

 **GuessSentenceSection**

-(SENTENCE button in main menu) is a game where user have to put WordContainers on Sentence Area in correct order, to get sentence in german language same as given translation in English.
+(SENTENCE button in main menu) is a game where user has to put WordContainers on SentenceArea in correct order.
+When it happens, translation into English language is provided.
 User can use Hint, which will show picture with some grammar rules.
-Goal can be achieved by sending correct WordContainers to Sentence Area in correct order, or, typing down into LineEdit correct german sentence.
+Goal can be achieved by sending correct WordContainers to SentenceArea in correct order, or, typing down into LineEdit correct german sentence.

 <img src="https://rawgit.com/GregoryIwanek/German_study/master/pictures/grammar_game.png" title="guess sentence" height="250" />

 **FlashCardSection**

-(FLASH CARD button in main menu) is a game where user have to pair corresponding words in WordContainers on screen.
-For each pair of words there is translation and origin word.
+(FLASH CARD button in main menu) is a game where user has to pair corresponding words in WordContainers on screen.
+For each pair of words there is a translated and original word.
-Navigation between activities and fragments is done through Navigarion Drawer | Main view section, consists lists of saved recording sessions

 <img src="https://rawgit.com/GregoryIwanek/German_study/master/pictures/guess_game.png" title="flashcard game" height="250" />